lilydao11/data-science-sp2023/challenges/c10-sat-assignment.md

 - Between `both_SAT` and `high_GPA`, which single variable would you choose to predict `univ_GPA`?
 Why?
-  - I would use high_GPA to predict univ_GPA because we found that the coefficient for high_GPA is significantly different from zero, rejecting the null hypothesis, while both_SAT’s coefficient was not significantly different from zero.
-This means that high_GPA and univ_GPA are more likely to have a relationship.
+  - I would use high_GPA to predict univ_GPA because we found that the correlation between high_GPA and univ_GPA was stronger than the correlation between both_SAT and univ_GPA.
+This would give me more confidence that high school GPA is a stronger predictor of one’s university GPA than the SAT score.
 - Is `both_SAT` an effective predictor of `univ_GPA`?
 What specific pieces of evidence do you have in favor of `both_SAT` being effective?
   What specific pieces of evidence do you have against?
   - Generally, I would say that both_SAT is not an effective predictor of univ_GPA.
-We have the Pearon’s correlation that is in favor of both_SAT being effective, having a value of around 0.75.
-That being said, our model fit did not reject the null hypothesis between univ_GPA and both_SAT indicating that there is likely not a relationship between these two values.
+We have the Pearson’s correlation that is in favor of both_SAT being effective, having a value of around 0.685.
+That being said, in q6 and q7 we found that both_SAT was not a good predictor and in q7 we found that the correlation value was not signficantly different from zero.
+This would lead me to conclude that both_SAT should not be used as a predictor of univ_GPA.

 # End Notes